suleakturk/Kafka-MongoDB-CDC-App/README.md

 ### `python consumer.py` for run consumer for fetch datas

-- Example screens for sample number datas on Kafdrop:
+- Example screens for sample number datas on Kafdrop in the first screen:

 ![Alt text](image.png)

-- Then
+- After start the producer & consumer with python tag, the screen will change like:

 ![Alt text](image-1.png)

-- When we view messages:
+- When we click "view messages" in Numbers topic, we can see which data add into Numbers table in MongoDB:

 ![Alt text](image-2.png)